LuthandoCandlovu/SmartDroneSurveillance/README.md

 - Stand in front of your webcam or Tello feed
 - A **green bounding box** wraps each detected person
-- Confidence score shown above each box in real-time
+- Confidence score shown above each box
-- Multiple simultaneous persons tracked independently
+- Multiple people tracked simultaneously

 </details>